mmungekar/VoogaSalad/design/DESIGN.md

 **Game Data**

-The Game Data will consist of the Input and Output modules, the former of which saves a game to an XML file(s), and the latter of which loads and recreates the data from that/those files(s).
-Both of these modules communicate with the Game Player's SaveProgressModule to save and load the game being played.
-With respect to design goals, these modules were created to separate the logic behind each task.
-These modules each use the `EntityConverter` object, which implements the `Converter` interface provided by xStream.
+The Game Data consists of Loading and Saving modules to separate the logic behind each task.
+We supply to other classes the `saveGame` and `loadGame` methods that are in the `GameSaver.java` and `LoadGame.java` respectively.
+These classes each use several other classes to help complete the serialization and parsing/unserializing process.
+Specifically, these modules each use the `EntityConverter` object, which implements the `Converter` interface provided by xStream.
 Here, entities are converted to valid XML and entities are created from XML.
 The format is consistent with xStream.
+We also use the specific `GameXMLFactory` to create the XML files and classes like the `LevelSaver`.

 ## Example Games